 Although the RCEP chapter on customs procedures and trade facilitation requires more commitments, it also recognises the different levels of development of the Parties.
 RCEP has membership from least developed countries to developed countries, and the customs procedures and trade facilitation chapter allows them to implement in stages, especially those commitments that go beyond the World Trade Organization Trade Facilitation Agreement (WTO TFA).
-Annex 4A (Period of Time to Implement the Commitments) of the Agreement provides some countries with a specific period to implement some of its provisions during which the full implementation of those specified commitments, but also allow flexibility or a phased implementation for some who are not ready to implement those measures identified in the Annex.
+Annex 4A (Period of Time to Implement the Commitments) of the Agreement provides some countries with a specific period to implement some of its provisions during which the full implementation of those specified commitments will commence.
+In this way, countries are required to make specific commitments, but also allow flexibility or a phased implementation for some who are not ready to implement those measures identified in the Annex.